cs-gy6903/2022-fall/project/README.md

 After parsing the certificate, we will need to check the following attributes of the cert to determine whether the cert is valid:

-1. Issuer Name matches provided CA
 1. cert is temporally valid (i.e. current time is after Not Before and before Not After)
-1. Subject Name matches client Hello's SNI
+1. Validate hostname.
+If certificate has SNI, use that.
+Otherwise fallback to certificate Common Name for hostname validation.
-1. the Certificate trust chain is valid per the trusted CA pulic key cert inputted at the top-level of the project. we'll cover walking this trust chain in greater detail below.
+1. the Certificate trust chain is valid per the trusted CA public key cert inputted at the top-level of the project. we'll cover walking this trust chain in greater detail below.